Your exam results are presented as a scaled score along with a grade and a candidate exam report.

 Your scaled score

-At CPA Australia we use a scaled score model to assess exams.
+We use a scaled score model to assess exams.
 The CPA Program and Practice Management assessment scale has a range of 100 – 900.

 The pass mark for all CPA Program and Practice Management exams is set at 540.